NeverOddOrEven/rts5139/README.md

 # Overview #

-This is a temporary fix for RTS5129/RTS5139 USB MMC card reader on Linux 3.16+ kernels.
+This is a temporary fix for RTS5129/RTS5139 USB MMC/SD CARD card reader on Linux 3.16+ kernels.
 On my Lenovo Ideapad Yoga 13 Model 20175 running Mint Cinnamon with a ```4.13.0-37-generic``` kernel I get the following errors.

 ```